-Recent projects include creating original music and designing sound for Seize the King for Classical Theater of Harlem, with choreography by Tiffany Rea-Fisher (NY Times’ Critic Pick); overseeing the audio recording and designing sound for Lincoln Center Theatre's first ever audio play, The Forbidden City; the commission Rest, created for New York’s Ma-Yi Theater company as an online audio experience in response to life under Corona virus lockdowns; the world premiere of Noah Diaz's Richard & Jane & Dick & Sally at Baltimore Center Stage; Nambi E. Kelly’s Native Son, produced by the Acting Company at the Duke Theater in New York City; Twelfth Night, at Yale Repertory Theater in New Haven, CT, with choreography by Byron Easley (CT Critics Circle best sound design nomination); The Veil Widow Conspiracy, with the National Asian American Theater Company; and Suzan-Lori Parks’ Father Comes Home from the Wars, parts 1, 2, and 3, at American Conservatory Theater in San Francisco.
+Recent projects include creating original music and designing sound for Twelfth Night and Seize the King for Classical Theater of Harlem, with choreography by Tiffany Rea-Fisher (NY Times’ Critic Picks); overseeing the audio recording and designing sound for Lincoln Center Theatre's first ever audio play, The Forbidden City; the world premiere of Noah Diaz's Richard & Jane & Dick & Sally at Baltimore Center Stage; Nambi E. Kelly’s Native Son, produced by the Acting Company at the Duke Theater in New York City; Twelfth Night, at Yale Repertory Theater in New Haven, CT, with choreography by Byron Easley (CT Critics Circle best sound design nomination); The Veil Widow Conspiracy, with the National Asian American Theater Company; and Suzan-Lori Parks’ Father Comes Home from the Wars, parts 1, 2, and 3, at American Conservatory Theater in San Francisco.
 Aside from regional theater and dance collaborations throughout the Northeastern United States, Frederick’s longtime working relationship with Canadian video artist Pierre St-Jacques has resulted in gallery showings in Canada, Europe, China, Japan, and Scandinavia.

-As a musician, he has worked as a drummer and percussionist with Ken Thompson’s Slow/Fast ensemble (Bang on Can All Stars), Grammy winner Zach Brock’s Magic Number ensemble, New York Klezmer virtuoso David Krakauer, Latin Grammy–nominated Latin recording artist Pamela Rodriguez, Guggenheim Award–winning Canadian jazz artist Anna Webber, and the experimental electroacoustic improvising ensemble Gray Code, aside from many others, including his own ensemble Ocean Sounds, which received a 2012 ECMA (East Coast Music Award) nomination for Jazz Recording of the Year.
+As a musician, he has worked as a drummer and percussionist with Ken Thompson’s Slow/Fast ensemble (Bang on Can All Stars), Grammy winner Zach Brock’s Magic Number ensemble, New York Klezmer virtuoso David Krakauer, Latin Grammy–nominated Latin recording artist Pamela Rodriguez, Guggenheim Award–winning Canadian jazz artist Anna Webber, and the experimental electroacoustic improvising ensemble Gray Code, aside from many others

 Frederick holds an MFA in sound design from Yale School of Drama, and a Bachelor of Music in jazz studies from the University of North Texas College of Music.